JamesParrott/sDNA_GH/README.md

-data_text= 	Specifies text data to be preserved (merges if identical, concatenates with semicolon otherwise) xytol= 	Manual override xy tolerance for fixing endpoint connectivity ztol= 	Manual override z tolerance for fixing endpoint connectivity merge_if_identical= 	Specifies data fields which can only be merged if identical, i.e. split links will not be fixed if they differ (similar to ‘dissolve’ GIS operation)
+data_text= 	Specifies text data to be preserved (merges if identical, concatenates with semicolon otherwise) xytol= 	Manual override xy tolerance for fixing endpoint connectivity ztol= 	Manual override z tolerance for fixing endpoint connectivity merge_if_identical= 	Specifies data fields which can only be merged if identical, i.e. split links will not be fixed if they differ (similar to 'dissolve' GIS operation)

 ###### [sDNA_Line_Measures](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#individual-line-measures) (sDNALineMeasures)
 Individual Line Measures.
 Outputs connectivity, bearing, euclidean, angular and hybrid metrics for individual polylines.